farovictor/bifrost/README.md

 DELETE `/v1/services/<id>` to remove a service.

 ### Proxy using a virtual key
-Send any request to `/v1/proxy/<path>` with header `X-Virtual-Key` set to a previously issued key.
-Bifrost injects the real API key and forwards the request to the mapped service.
+Send any request to `/v1/proxy/<path>` with either the `X-Virtual-Key` header or the `key` query parameter containing a previously issued key.
+Bifrost injects the real API key, strips the virtual key from the forwarded request and forwards the request to the mapped service.

 # Planned Extensions